Hafsaayy/Hafsaayy/README.md

 - ⚡ Fun fact: I can read 4 books in a day .
 - 📫 How to reach me : hafsanaeem240@gmail.com
 - 📝 ghost e-book writer.
-- 🤔 Pronouns: sHe / Her
+- 🤔 Pronouns: she / Her

 <!---
 Hafsaayy/Hafsaayy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.